niftools/blender_niftools_addon/docs/user/features/object/index.rst

 UPB
 ---

 The **UPB** is a group of values contained in a single data string.
-It's use is unknown.
+Its use is unknown.

 Niftools uses the following values as default for this item.: